GabrielvonPlaten/Spotify-Clone/README.md

 Non-premium users cannot use the Player due to Spotify's restrictions.

-Any logged in user, whether their data is fetched or not, will be able to browse their libraries, search for artists, songs, and albums.
+Any logged in user, whether their data is fetched or not, will be able to browse for albums, search for artists, songs, and playlists.